What Is ALS?

-- Muscle twitches — Cramping muscles in the arms, shoulders and tongue often result in uncontrollable twitching of these muscles, which leads to other symptoms growing worse.
+- Muscle twitches — Cramping muscles in the arms, shoulders and legs can occur associated with twitching of these muscles.

-Though there currently is no cure for ALS, a multifaceted approach provides the best chance at both long-term survival and quality of life.
-Treatment options include:
+Though there currently is no cure for ALS, multidisciplinary treatment with a team of specialists provides the best chance at both long-term survival and quality of life.